ambrolla/ambrolla.github.io/about.md

 But a little bit about me:

 - I'm an extravert who loves meeting new people and making friends.
-I'm the founder of Russian Language Speaking meetups in DC area.
+I'm the founder of multiple social groups in DC area.
 From 2-3 people who used to attend back in 2015 to 20-30 people who regularly attend those meetups.
-People that come are not only Russian language native speakers, but also people that studied Russian (and sometimes I find it fascinating meeting those people, especially if they don't have any accent in Russian like I do have some in English)
-- I'm a self learner in Software Development and the more I code, the more I love it.
-The more I study, read about it, the more impressed I am with what I can do if I know one skill or the other.
-Even if there is no activity in GitHub, it doesn't mean that I don't code.
+- I'm a self learner in IT.
+This blog was made for me to practice with coding.
 - I love coffee and cats.
 I have a lot of things with cats on it: front door rug, teapot, cat slippers, and an actual cat at home.
 - I love reading.
 If I have to wait for something or someone, I will never be bored because I will always have a book somewhere nearby.
 I can read almost anything.
 However, lately I'm reading fantasy novels.
 One of my favorite books is <i>Witcher</i>.
 My book of the month was <i>Cover Story</i>.

-You can see my resume here:

-<button class="button">[Click here]({{ "/assets/resume/Yuliya_Tkach_Full_Resume_website.pdf" | relative_url }})</button>